Treatment Option Overview

 - Pazopanib is a tyrosine kinase inhibitor being studied in the treatment of recurrent or progressive soft tissue sarcoma.

 - Angiogenesis inhibitors are a type of targeted therapy that prevent the growth of new blood vessels needed for tumors to grow.
-Angiogenesis inhibitors are being studied to treat alveolar soft part sarcoma and blood vessel tumors.
+Angiogenesis inhibitors, such as cediranib and sunitinib, are being studied to treat alveolar soft part sarcoma and blood vessel tumors.

 Information about clinical trials is available from the NCI Web site.